sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

+### 1.2.1
+- Layout adjustments
+- Fixed: The months list was opening in Time mode.

 ### 1.2.0
 - Months can be quickly selected from the list.
 - MinDate and MaxDate validations have been reviewed and revised.